Crimson-Blade/st-rita-church-website/README.md

-# St. Mary's Parish Website
+# St. Rita's Parish Website

 A modern, responsive website for Catholic parishes built with React, TypeScript, and Tailwind CSS, integrated with Strapi CMS for easy content management.